Egyptians vote abroad, leadership contest heats up

 Hundreds of Egyptians queued in front of their embassy in the Saudi capital Riyadh to cast their votes.
 "For the first time in my life, I take part in elections, and I don't know how it will end or who will win," said one of them, Mahy Samir.

-In Cairo's sheesha (water-pipe) cafes and on Twitter, Egyptians swapped impressions of Thursday night's unprecedented televised stand-off between Islamist Abdel Moneim Abol Fotouh and Amr Moussa, a former foreign minister under Mubarak.
+In Cairo's sheesha (water-pipe) cafes and on Twitter, Egyptians swapped impressions of Thursday night's unprecedented televised stand-off between Islamist Abdel Moneim Abol Fotouh and Amr Moussa, a former foreign minister of Mubarak.

 "If you didn't enjoy the debate like me, remember that if someone told you a couple of years ago that there would be a presidential debate, you would have thought it was a sci-fi movie," tweeted Mohamed Diab.